-- 1. progress through the required radiologic technology curriculum in the prescribed sequence. - 2. attain a grade of 75% or higher in each required radiologic technology course, and a grade of 70% or higher in all general education courses. - 3. maintain ability to meet the Essential Functions for a Radiologic Technology Program with or without reasonable accommodations. - 4. students must successfully complete the Program within 33 months from the initial semester of RAD courses. - 5. submit documentation of clinical requirements as outlined by the Program by scheduled deadline dates. - 6. maintain current professional liability insurance as required by the College. - 7. abide by the policies, procedures, and rules of behavior of the Radiologic Technology Program as published in the Program and College Student Handbooks and as specified in other materials provided. - 8. maintain a personal radiation monitoring device and radiographic indentification markers as outlined by the Program. - 9. read and sign the Student Clinical Rotation Contract as outlined by the College. - 10. attain a grade of 75% or higher on each semester comprehensive examination.
+- 1. progress through the required radiologic technology curriculum in the prescribed sequence. - 2. attain a grade of 75% or higher in each required radiologic technology course, and a grade of 70% or higher in all general education courses. - 3. maintain ability to meet the Essential Functions for a Radiologic Technology Program with or without reasonable accommodations. - 4. students must successfully complete the Program within 33 months from the initial semester of RAD courses. - submit documentation of clinical requirements as outlined by the Program by scheduled deadline dates. - 6. maintain current professional liability insurance as required by the College. - abide by the policies, procedures, and rules of behavior of the Radiologic Technology Program as published in the Program and College Student Handbooks and as specified in other materials provided. - 8. maintain a personal radiation monitoring device and radiographic indentification markers as outlined by the Program. - 9. read and sign the Student Clinical Rotation Contract as outlined by the College.